 Above is an example of 11/1/2013.
 This stock kept reached 52-week highs in last two weeks, and price below STARC band at that time.
 It's clearly a good candidate to pick.
 We use AbleTrendTS or T2 with daily chart to guide our trades.

-Important Disclaimer: Trading futures and forex involves substantial risk and may not be suitable for all investors.
+Important Disclaimer: Trading futures and foreign currency involves substantial risk and may not be suitable for all investors.
 Past performance is not necessarily indicative of future results.
 These results are based on simulated or hypothetical performance results that have certain inherent limitations.
 Unlike the results shown in an actual performance record, these results do not represent actual trading.
 Also, because these trades have not actually been executed, these results may have under-or over-compensated for the impact, if any, of certain market factors, such as lack of liquidity.
 Simulated or hypothetical trading programs in general are also subject to the fact that they are designed with the benefit of hindsight.
 No representation is being made that any account will or is likely to achieve profits or losses similar to these being shown.
 The testimonial may not be representative of the experience of other clients and the testimonial is no guarantee of future performance or success.